sudheeshspai/Useless_poject-/README.md

 # Screenshots (Add at least 3)
 ![Maze_path](https://github.com/sudheeshspai/Useless_poject-/blob/main/game_pic/maze.png)
-*Add caption explaining what this shows*
+This is how the maze looks like.

 ![round over](https://github.com/sudheeshspai/Useless_poject-/blob/main/game_pic/round_ending.png)
-*Add caption explaining what this shows*
+This is how the round over with sound of Mario death.

 ![Final thing](https://github.com/sudheeshspai/Useless_poject-/blob/main/game_pic/round_ending.png)
-*Add caption explaining what this shows*
+This is the last seen of the project explore and enjoy ( ͡° ͜ʖ ͡°).
 ### Project Demo
 # Video
-[click here to watch the mazecraft video](https://drive.google.com/file/d/1LcO1YDhOK8L204hPQoyqkFLXcPWA__Cl/view?usp=sharing)(in my lap i can't record video i have recorded it in the phone that's why there is some sound proble sorry for that)
+[click here to watch the mazecraft video](https://drive.google.com/file/d/1LcO1YDhOK8L204hPQoyqkFLXcPWA__Cl/view?usp=sharing)(in my lap i can't record video i have recorded it in the phone that's why there is some sound problem sorry for that)
-*Explain what the video demonstrates*
+The total game demo is here warning experience the game will be good or you will regret⚠️.

 ## Team Contributions